 Hands-On Review Of The Original Spark R&D Blaze

 While the slider pin used by this contender is not particularly sexy anymore, it is still completely functional.
-Compared to the Voile Light Rail, which is the only other splitboard binding in our review still using a slider pin, the Blaze pin is easier to use.
-The 'L' shape of the Blaze slider pin secures behind a toe strap quickly and easily, while the wider opening of the baseplate holding the bushings means that it is again easier to secure or remove the pin from ride mode.
+The Blaze pin is easier to use.
+The 'L' shape of the Blaze slider pin secures on the inside of the toe strap quickly and easily.
+The wider opening of the baseplate (holding the bushings) means that it is again easier to secure or remove the pin from ride mode.

 Straps, Lean, and Risers

 This model uses Burton ratchets and ladders.
-These have been well tested in the marketplace by Burton, and incredible smoothness can be found on this contender.
+These have been well tested in the marketplace by Burton.
+The incredible smoothness can be found on this contender.
 When tightening the straps, the ratchets grip well and can be released by quickly slapping the ratchet open.
-They function identically to straps on the Spark Arc and are far smoother than the straps found on the Voile Light Rail.

 — Isaac Laredo & David Reichel